Belgravia, Edmonton: Residential development

 Three out of four residences in Belgravia are owner-occupied, with roughly four out of five residences being built prior to 1961.
 The majority of residences (72%) are single-family dwellings.
 The average household size is 2.4 people, with two out of three households having one or two people.

 Transportation

-Belgravia is one of two neighbourhoods served by the McKernan/Belgravia LRT Station.
+Belgravia is one of two neighbourhoods served by the McKernan/Belgravia LRT station.
 The station was officially opened on April 25, 2009, with regular service commencing on April 26, 2009.
+Belgravia is also served by Edmonton Transit Service route 4.